google-research/google-research/kws_streaming/README.md

 # Streaming Aware neural network models
 ======================================================================================

+Summary about this work is presented at paper [Streaming keyword spotting on mobile devices](https://arxiv.org/abs/2005.06720)

 Streaming aware neural network models are important for real time response, high accuracy and good user experience.
 In this work we designed keras streaming wrappers and streaming aware layers.
 By streaming we mean streaming inference,